thisismyrobot/sumo-proxy/README.md

 every network interface (including the one with the Sumo on it).

-You can use your normal controller to (e.g. iPad) to connect to the Sumo on any of these interfaces, while sumo-proxy repeats the sumo -> controller UDP data (e.g. Battery Voltages or Video) over UDP to another host.
+You can use your normal controller to (e.g. iPad) to connect to the Sumo on any of these interfaces, while sumo-proxy repeats the UDP data (e.g. Battery Voltages or Video) over UDP to another host (use sumo-proxy-printer.py to view).